skanagal/reactive-event-logger/README.md

 ```

 Crafting a syslog message to trigger the event-handler `start-logger`.
-As you can see the message "custom log - CAPACITY-1-UTILIZATION_HIGH" is being logged every 30 seconds.
+As you can see the message `custom log - CAPACITY-1-UTILIZATION_HIGH` is being logged every 30 seconds.

 ```pe1-ghb265#  send log message %CAPACITY-1-UTILIZATION_HIGH: AegisPrefix-Resource4-Fap0.0 table utilization is currently at 66%, crossed threshold 50%```